 Tip: If you plan to visit Wadis, bring proper shoes!

 If you’re visiting Wadis and the Bimmah sinkhole, it is advisable to bring water shoes or trekking sandals.
-You will have to walk on stony terrain to get to the Wadi and will need to enter the water through rocks and stones.
+You will have to walk on stony terrain to get to the Wadi and you’ll need to enter the water through rocks and stones.